zilexa/Homeserver/network-configuration.md

 # Network configuration

-* Access cloud services
+* Access your services via your own domain
-* Access services via VPN
+* Access your services via VPN
 * E-mail notifications

 ***

-### Requirements for accessing your selfhosted services online:
+### Access your services via your own domain:
-To be able to access your cloud services from anywhere, you need:
+Understand that you should only expose services online via a domain if it is absolutely necessary.
+For most people, exposing only the following services via a domain is enough:
+- FileRun (file cloud)
+- OnlyOffice (online office)
+- VaultWarden (password manager and secure vault)
+- Firefox Sync (bookmarks, web history, logins and syncing all of that between devices)

+_Requirements_
 1. Enable dynamic DNS (dyndns) in your router and make a note of the URL.
 This URL points to your home IP address, even when your ISP changes it.
   * If your router does not have this functionality, use [a free dyndns](https://freedns.afraid.org/) service.
 2. Purchase your own domain via a domain provider.
 I recommend Porkbun (no affiliation).